-So after finishing our office/guest bedroom mini-makeover (check that out here), I was all gun-ho to get going on another room in our house.
-Our kitchen has been screaming for attention since we bought the house, but we kept putting it off because it just seemed *too* big.
+Our tiny kitchen has been screaming for attention since we bought our house, but we kept putting it off because it just seemed like too big of a project to tackle.
 This room needs a major gut-and-reno job (and therefore some serious dough).
 However, as I stood in the middle of our kitchen looking around, I realized that there were a few things we could do to spruce it up without breaking the bank.

 First thing was to give a very light sanding of the wood.
 Because this is a temporary solution until we can properly reno our kitchen, I wasn’t overly careful about sanding it perfectly – just rough enough so that the paint would stick.
-Then I tapped everything off with good old frog tape (ie. best painting tape ever).
+Then I taped everything off with this painter’s tape.

 But about 3 coats later, things were looking SO much better.

 Here’s where things took a little turn for the worse.
 I decided that it would probably be a good idea to put some varathane as a top coat for extra durability.
 So I grabbed the varathane I had used for this project (among others), and had heard that it was pretty good for not yellowing over time.
 However, after putting a coat on all the white, it took only a few days for it to dry and start looking super yellow and gunky.
 I neglected to take a picture of this cause I was pretty bummed, but here is how crazytown things were looking while the cabinets were drying:

 In retrospect, I don’t actually think it was the kind of varathane we used, but instead the fact that it was pretty hard to get a thin coat since there are lots of nooks and crannies.
 So after trying to just live with it for a few days, I gave in and did another coat of white paint on top of everything.
 Back to nice crispy white.

 So here’s where things stand.
 Please don’t judge me on how messy the kitchen is.
 I’m just keepin’ it real….